pdubslax/pdubslax.github.io/_posts/2022-10-10-mnf3-preview-week-5.md

 ### Matchups
 **✅  Skylar (2-2) v Jam (1-3)**

 The culo gobbling king himself, got his culo handed to him by the big bad Brady bunch.
-No idea how Jam keeps losing with his start studded lineup.
+No idea how Jam keeps losing with his star studded lineup.
 We are talking about having two of the top 5 rbs in the league + Lamar and receiving the "OHHHHHH YEA THATS GOOD - Burlap Bandicoot Ida Potato BIGGEST SACK OF THE WEEK" twice in a row.
 Ouch much, bad job much?

 **99%  Alex (3-1) v Keith (2-2)**